XII SS Corps

 The XII SS Army Corps was a corps of the Waffen-SS.
 It saw action on both the Western and Eastern Fronts during World War II.

 History

 The corps was formed on 1 August 1944 in Silesia from the remnants of Kampfgruppe von Gottberg and the LIII Army Corps, and added to the 3rd Panzer Army.
-From September 1944, it fought in the West as part of the 1st Parachute Army.
+From September 1944, it fought in the Western Front as part of the 1st Parachute Army.
 Later it fought under the 15th Army on the Siegfried Line and the Ruhr Front.
-The corps was surrounded and destroyed in the Ruhr Pocket in April 1945.
+The corps was surrounded and destroyed in the Ruhr pocket in April 1945.